calledit/metric_depth_video_toolbox/README.md

 ```

 #### track_points_in_video.py
 Tracks points in the video.
-Uses ML model cotracker3 to track points in the video.
+Uses the ML model cotracker3 to track points in the video.
 Outputs a _tracking.json_ file that contains tracking points for the entire video.
 ```bash
 usage: track_points_in_video.py [-h] --color_video COLOR_VIDEO